TuftsRT/guides/source/bio/workshops/intro-to-git-github-fall/index.md

 ## Contents

-Slides for this lecture is [HERE](https://tufts.box.com/s/ej37uye5lnsxigjsp96g421lovgn641o)
+Slides for this lecture is HERE

-Recording for this workshop is [HERE](https://tufts.box.com/s/weuh9npw1zxx580s55kqe3fvy46jmjsz)
+Recording for this workshop will be available soon

 ## E-List